 When was the last time you took stock of the custom code in your Salesforce org?
 If it’s been a while, now might be the time to check on your triggers.
 Older Salesforce orgs may have evolved to include more than one trigger per object.
 This can cause unpredictable behavior, which is never a good thing.
 Does your Salesforce org have too many Apex triggers?

 It happens sometimes.
 A request comes in for a new data automation feature in a Salesforce org.
-You’re in the middle of a different initiative, but you take a moment to fulfill the Salesforce coding request.
-Write a small trigger and a test class, deploy, and you’re done.
+You’re in the middle of a different initiative, but because you’re the team’s designated Salesforce developer, you take a moment to fulfill this coding request.
+You write a small trigger and test class, deploy them, and you’re done.
 The requesting user is happy.

-Until, that is, errors from exceeding governor limits start to crop up.
-Or reports of data anomalies start trickling in.
-It may take some time before anything unusual happens, so by that time you’ve forgotten about that little trigger.
-You may even have repeated the process for a couple of other change requests.
-The frustration builds, both for you and for your team.
+They’re happy until errors from exceeding governor limits start to crop up or reports of data anomalies start trickling in.
+It may take some time before anything unusual happens, and you may have forgotten about that little trigger by then, which can make resolving the problem frustrating for you and your team.

 Take a look at your Apex code base.
 Do any of your objects have more than one active trigger for the same event?
-If so, fix that!
-Combine the triggers because you have no direct control over which one executes first.
+If so, combine those triggers.
+Otherwise, you will have no direct control over which one executes first.

 Let’s back up for a moment to review where triggers fit into the overall scheme of things.
 According to the Apex developer guide, “Apex triggers enable you to perform custom actions before or after changes to Salesforce records, such as insertions, updates, or deletions.”

 Triggers are generally classified as “before” or “after” triggers.
-As you might expect from the name, “before” triggers execute before the data change is saved to the database, and “after” triggers execute after the change is saved but before it’s committed.
+As you might expect from the name, “before” triggers execute before the data change is saved to the database, and “after” triggers execute after the change is saved but before it’s committed by the server.
 A data change may be an insert, upsert, update, delete, merge, or undelete action.

-In general, the server performs basic data validation first.
-The details depend on whether a user changed the record directly or an Apex application/API call changed it.
-Then it executes the “before” triggers and re-runs most of the system validations, checks duplicate rules, saves the record, and executes the “after” triggers.
+In general, the Salesforce server performs basic data validation first.
+The details depend on whether a record was changed directly by a user or by an Apex application/API call.
+Then, the server executes the “before” triggers, re-runs most of the system validations, checks duplicate rules, saves the record, and executes the “after” triggers.

-Assignment rules, auto-responses, workflow rules, processes, and other rules all come after the “after” triggers, but some of those automations like workflow field updates will fire “before update” and “after update” triggers one more time.
-(Is your head spinning yet?
-It’s a lot of steps, but it is systematic, I promise.)
+Assignment rules, auto-responses, workflow rules, processes, and other rules all come after the “after” triggers, but some automations, like workflow field updates, will fire “before update” and “after update” triggers one more time.

 The real kicker here is this: